ars394/Sprint-Challenge-React-Wars/Answers.md

 To think in react basically means to break things down in terms of functionality - you try to work with one small component at a time.

 3. Describe state.
-State is an object where components store their data (HTML/CSS data) and each of the components have theur own state/prooperties; these components taken together are what make up a react application.
+State is an object where components store their data and each of the components have their own state/properties; these components taken together are what make up a react application.

 4. Describe props.

-Props basically are arguments that are passed into components in React.
-They are similar to function arguments found in JS and attributes that are found in HTML.
+Props is an object and is part of state that is passed down to a child component.

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

 Side effects are parts of the code that impact/affect things that are outside of the scope and to sync the effects you need the DOM to update, because the observed changes are visible only once the calculation/update is completed.
+You can use useEffect to sync the effects in a react component to state or prop changes.